LLaammTTeerr/VatySiArt/README.md

 VatySiArt is a simple program to generated an ASCII art from an image.

-Currently Under Development.
-Only avaiable for Window.

-Stay tunned for MacOS and Linux
+Avaiable for MacOS, Window and Linux

 ## Installation